 Starting in 2009, TFSA contribution room accumulates every year, if at any time in the calendar year you are 18 years of age or older, have a valid Canadian social insurance number and are a resident of Canada.

-Because Mrs. T became a Canadian permanent resident in 2011, she was not eligible to contribute money in the TFSA until 2011, meaning she did not have contribution room from 2009 and 2010 ($10,000 in total).
-We mis-read the rule!
-Oops!
+Because Mrs. T became a Canadian permanent resident in 2011, she was not eligible to contribute money in her TFSA until 2011, meaning she did not have contribution room from 2009 and 2010 ($10,000 in total).

-Because the mistake was made in 2012, the 1% tax penalty compounded since mid 2012.
-CRA calculates the penalty not by how much you over-contributed.
+Because our TFSA over contribution mistake was made in 2012, the 1% tax penalty continued until we were notified.
+CRA calculates the penalty by how much you over-contributed.
 It will continue to apply until whichever of the following happens first:

-Because we usually make the new maximum allowed annual contribution at beginning of each year for Mrs. T’s TFSA, the excess amount was never absorbed by the additional unused TFSA contribution room in the following years.
-Since Mrs. T's TFSA portfolio has done reasonably well, our honest mistake resulted a tax penalty close to $1,500.
+As mentioned, because we made the new maximum allowed annual contribution at the beginning of each year for Mrs. T’s TFSA, the excess amount was never absorbed by the additional unused TFSA contribution room in the following years.
+So, our honest TFSA over contribution mistake resulted in a TFSA tax penalty of $3,600.
 Ouch!

-Mrs. T asked the CRA agent what to do during the phone conversation and learned that we should withdraw the over contribution amount immediately, send a cheque with the full tax penalty amount owed, and a letter with explanation and plead for our case.
+During the phone conversation, Mrs. T asked the CRA representative what to do and learned that we should withdraw the over contribution amount immediately, send a cheque with the full tax penalty amount owed, and a letter with our explanations and plead for our case.
 This is exactly what we did.
 After her phone call with the CRA representative, we immediately transferred the excess amount from her TFSA to her taxable account within Questrade.
 Given we did an in-kind stock transfer rather than a cash transfer and stock share price varies each day, we transferred enough shares of the different stocks to make sure we withdrew more than $10,000 just to be on the safe side.

-- Fill out the Over Contribution form, and send a cheque with the penalty amount.
-The CRA gives you limited amount of time to pay.
+- Fill out the TFSA Over Contribution form, and send a cheque with the penalty amount.
+The CRA gives you a limited amount of time to pay.
 If you don’t pay within this time, you will get charged more.
 Make sure you do this immediately upon receiving a letter from CRA regarding TFSA over contribution!

-- Write a detailed letter and provide all the explanation to plead for forgiveness.
-We sent this TFSA over contribution penalty waiver letter along with the Over Contribution form and the cheque to the address listed in the CRA’s letter.
+- Write a detailed letter and provide all the explanations to plead for forgiveness.
+We sent this TFSA over contribution penalty waiver letter along with the TFSA Over Contribution Form and the cheque to the address listed in the CRA’s letter.
 The typical process time takes about 12 weeks.
-Unfortunately we forgot to include the withdraw statement to demonstrate step 1 so we had to send this statement separately.
-Our recommendation is to include this statement and any details/proofs of the withdraw to avoid processing delays.

 - Wait and hope for the best.